v2ray/manual/en/configuration/policy.md

 # Local Policy

-Local policy manages settings of current V2Ray instance, such as connection timeouts.
+Local policy manages policy settings of current V2Ray instance, such as connection timeouts.
 The policys can be applied to each user level, or the whole system.

-Configuration:
+## PolicyObject

+`PolicyObject` is used as `policy` field in top level configuration.

 ```javascript
 {